Is Coffee Fattening? Discover the Calories in Each Type

 Thanks to being a stimulant drink, it’s capable of affecting the nervous system, allowing the release of hormones and promoting the mobilization of body fat.
 However, when taken on a regular basis, it can make you put on up to 3 kilos per year .

 The calories in a cup of coffee dissolved in water and without any additives are practically nil.
 According to the Spanish Nutrition Foundation (FEN), 100 grams (4 oz) of coffee is equivalent to 4 kcal.

 However, when milk, sugar, candies, and other toppings are added, things change, and controlling its consumption becomes key.
 A balanced diet is indispensable for a healthy diet and avoiding large intakes of sugar is crucial.

 When you eat more calories than you consume, you gain weight.
 And if you consume more than you eat, you lose weight.
 Because of this, it’s important to know how many calories are hidden in those delicious lattes.

 We should take into account that, according to the World Health Organization (WHO), a man with moderate physical activity needs an average of between 2000 and 2500 kcal daily and women between 1500 and 2000 kcal.

 Why is coffee fattening?
 These are the calories of each type

 Currently, thanks to the many kinds of coffee makers on the market, this beverage has managed to reach new levels of consumption, due to the ease of preparing delicious varieties.
 For example, automatic coffee makers allow to you prepare many special types of coffee with frothy milk.

-And although it’s true that consuming several cups of coffee with milk and sugar every day can have an impact on body weight, once in a while there’s nothing wrong with it.
+Although it’s true that consuming several cups of coffee with milk and sugar every day can have an impact on body weight, once in a while, there’s nothing wrong with it.
 Next, we’ll explain how many calories are in each type of coffee to help you be more conscious of your eating and drinking habits.